Chapter 8·4 min read

 Most kingdoms hold one of these as the right kind, and the others as suspect or strange.
 The kingdoms next door reverse the judgement.
 The travelled reader will have noticed.

-The second category are the parallel kindreds — peoples not of our shape, but contemporary to us and ordinary in their own ways.
-The small swift peoples that crowd the wild margins: goblin-folk and their kin, ratfolk where the marshes run deep, the burrowing kindreds of certain hills.
-They breed quickly, live briefly, and build cultures their human neighbours rarely trouble to read.
-Some are at war with those neighbours.
+They are none of them monsters in any sense the word usefully serves.
+Some are at war with their human neighbours.
 Others are diplomatic partners.
 We have correspondents writing from three valleys where the trade is indistinguishable from any other — with weights and measures honestly kept, which is more than may be said for certain men.
-They are not monsters in any sense the word usefully serves.

 And there are mutants — beings of any kindred whose shape has been undone, by working or by exposure or by causes the priests of various registers will assign with no agreement.
 The named monsters of folk-tale are usually these.
 The goblin-king of the old hills was, before he was the goblin-king, a goblin; what worked the change none of us can say with certainty, though we have our suspicions and they do not flatter the goblin-king.
 The troll of the long pass was once, we believe, a man.
 They are pitiable, and they are dangerous, and they are not their own kind.
 The priests of most registers do not know what to do with them — which is generally an improvement on the priests’ treatment of beings they do know what to do with.